exercism/docs/building/tooling/test-generators.md

 ### Generate tests for new exercise

-When adding a new exercise, adding a Test Generator for that exercise allows one to generate the tests file.
+Adding a Test Generator for a new exercise allows one to generate its tests file(s).
 Provided the Test Generator itself has already been implemented, adding support for the new exercise will be (far) less work than writing it from scratch.

 ### Update tests of existing exercise

-Once a Test Generator has been written for an exercise, you can re-run it to update/sync the exercise with its latest canonical data.
+Once an exercise has a Test Generator, you can re-run it to update/sync the exercise with its latest canonical data.
-We recommend doing this periodically, to check if there are problematic test cases that need to be updated or new tests added you want to include.
+We recommend doing this periodically, to check if there are problematic test cases that need to be updated or new tests that you might want to include.

 ## Starting point